Two Strike Hitting: Why Striking Out Isn’t The Worst Outcome

-As coaches we always talk to our players about having a “Two Strike Approach” (meaning what we do at the plate differently when we have two strikes).
+Two strike hitting is one of the toughest things we have to do as hitters.
+As coaches, we always talk to our players about having a “Two Strike Approach” (meaning what we do at the plate differently when we have two strikes).

 The majority of coaches teach their hitters (as I did for several years) to choke up, spread their feet out, get their front foot down early, and to protect the plate with a defensive swing.

 Now there are advantages to this approach: By being spread out and getting our foot down early our concentration is on making contact and not getting beat by a fastball.
 By having a “protect the plate” style swing the percentage chance that the ball is going to be put in play is definitely increased.

 But, I’m going to teach you the “Two Strike Approach” that the best hitters that I work with implement instead.
 Implement these four things to hit better with two strikes.

 1.)
 Get On Top of the Dish

 In 0-2 and 1-2 counts, roughly 90% of Travel Ball and High School pitchers throw outside.
 80% in college and closer to 70% in the pros.
 How can we use this data to our advantage?
 Get closer to the plate.
 This has multiple advantages.